Qovery/documentation/website/docs/using-qovery/configuration/environment-variable.md

 <Alert type="info">

 Do you need to keep secure your environment variable?
-Use [secret][docs.using-qovery.configuration.secret].
+Use [Secret][docs.using-qovery.configuration.secret] instead of *Environment Variable*.

 </Alert>